FrederikGJ/bi_eksamen_4_sem/intro_udkast.md

 **The European European Statistics Code of Practice has 16 principles, which are the following**

 - **Professional Independence**: Ensuring the independence of statistical authorities from political and other external interference.
+- **Coordination and Cooperation**: Coordination and active cooperation within the European Statistical System to ensure the development, production, and dissemination of European statistics.
 - **Mandate for Data Collection and Access to Data**: Clear legal mandate for statistical authorities to collect and access data for European statistical purposes.
 - **Adequacy of Resources**: Sufficient resources to meet European statistics requirements.
 - **Commitment to Quality**: Continuous improvement of process and output quality by statistical authorities.